dustinpfister/blog_posts/_posts/js-javascript-example-sort-planets.md

 ## 2 - A canvas app that makes use of the module

-Now that I have a javaScript module that can be used to create and sort a list of planet objects, and that it seems to work okay.
+Now that I have a javaScript module that can be used to create and sort a list of planet objects, and that it seems to work okay when I work with it by itself.
 It would be nice to put together a quick little canvas project that makes use of this planets module.
+In time if I do get more time to work on this maybe I will start a full canvas example that will contain additional logic that will be more of a game.
+However for this simple javaScript example It will just be a canvas example where clicking on a point in the canvas will be the value that is passed to the get targets method.
+The results will then be displayed on each of the planets which will also be drawn in the canvas.

 ### 2.1 - draw.js